dirkules339/blog/_posts/2023-03-31-Bertelsmann.markdown

 ---
-title:  "How much are you worth?"
+title:  "Bertelsmann"
-subtitle: "At least a fortune!"
+subtitle: "To be or not to be a customer.
+That is the question"
 author: "Dirk Lindner"
 avatar: "img/authors/Bild_Dirk_Lindner.jpg"
 image: "img/ball.jpg"
-date:   2023-03-09
+date:   2023-03-31
 ---

 ### Market value of soccer players